-COUN 5335 Techniques in Counseling and Psychotherapy
+COUN 5335 Techniques in Counseling

 This course emphasizes the stages of the helping relationship.
-Students practice basic attending and communication skills, including questioning, reflection of feelings and meaning, summarization, focusing, and self-disclosure.
-Therapy skills are introduced through didactic, demonstration, and experiential learning situations.
-Students will be rated on oral communication and clinical skills in application of various techniques.
+Students practice basic attending and communication skills.
+Counseling skills are introduced through didactic, demonstration, and experiential learning situations.
+Counseling skills will be integrated with the use of counseling theories.
+Grade of "B" or higher is required for graduation.